 Whether you add turmeric to your favorite recipes, take it as a supplement, put it on your skin, or drink it as a soothing beverage, there are so many ways to benefit from turmeric.
 You can see why we say turmeric is the best all round herb!

 Thank you for reading!
 If this post has piqued your interest and you find it useful, inspiring or otherwise magical, please pin it and follow us on Pinterest and/or share it on Facebook via the icons to the left… And we’re always happy to hear from you via the Contact page.

-*Ayurveda, the ancient healing science of India tells us not to heat honey beyond 104 F as it becomes toxic.
+*It is noted in Ayurveda, the ancient healing science of India (and now modern science) that honey whould not be heated beyond 104 F, or it becomes toxic.
 Therefore, it should not be used in cooking or baking.
 Honey should only be added to turmeric milk when the milk has cooled somewhat.
 For more information on traditional and modern medicine uses of honey, please read our article all about honey.